jonbern/climate-data-crawler/README.md

 specify the data set (for instance: `GHCND` or `GHCNDMS`) and datatype (for instance `MMNT` (monthly mean minimum temperature)) for the queries.

-*Results are written to disk (./data/<dataset>-<datatype>.json).
-Future versions will support a callback providing the results (similar to CdoDataProbingQuery and CdoApiClient)*

 ### CdoDataProbingQuery
 Represents a data probing query against a single location and data set/data type within a specified probing interval (yearly).
 It will return data from the most recent year which has data for the specified location and data set/data type.